Calon (TV production company)

-Calon (Welsh for 'heart') is the trading name of Mount Stuart Media Ltd., a British animation television production company based in Cardiff, the capital of Wales, which primarily produced Welsh animated series for S4C.
+Mount Stuart Media Ltd, trading as Calon (heart), is a British animation television production company based in Cardiff, the capital of Wales, which primarily produced Welsh animated series for S4C.
 The company was formerly known as Siriol Animation and Siriol Productions.

 History

 Calon was set up following the management buy-out from Entertainment Rights of Siriol Productions, when Entertainment Rights moved its head office to London.
 Most members of staff stayed in Wales to help re-establish Siriol as an independent production company.
 The deal included all rights to current productions and a few older titles, but the rights to most of the older series are now held by Entertainment Rights.

 The company eventually employed over 40 people and was a developer of talent in the Welsh animation industry for more than 30 years.
 Calon continued working on animation production, but expanded into live-action content for both the UK and international markets, and to co-produce with major networks outside the UK.

 In March 2009, the company re-acquired its animation catalogue from S4C International.

 In July 2010, the company filed for voluntary liquidation when hoped-for investment to expand the company failed to materialise.

 Shortly afterwards it was Incorporated into Mount Stuart Media Ltd.